Master of Science in Nursing (MSN)

 View Full Course

-Focuses on the comprehensive synthesis of skills and knowledge acquired throughout the program's didactive and clinical courses required for program completion and graduation.
-The comprehensive review adds breadth and depth to the learner's knowledge base, while examining the varied roles that students can expect upon graduation from the program.
-Students will demonstrate their competence and readiness to assume the role and professional responsibilities required for the beginning-level nurse practitioner through scholarship, research and knowledge.
+This course focuses on the comprehensive synthesis of skills and knowledge acquired throughout the program’s didactive and clinical courses required for program completion and graduation.
+The comprehensive review adds breadth and depth to the learner’s knowledge base, while examining the varied roles that students can expect upon graduation from the program.
+Students will demonstrate competence and readiness to assume the role and professional responsibilities required for the beginning-level nurse practitioner through scholarship, research, and knowledge.
 A minimum grade of B is required to pass this course.

 View Full Course